Heritage Oil: Operations

 The company is the operator and holds 50% interests in two licences in the Albert Basin of the Western Rift Valley of Uganda.
-Recent exploration activity has focused on the eastern shores of Lake Albert, which straddles the border of Uganda and the Democratic Republic of Congo, and Kurdistan.
+Recent exploration activity has focused on the eastern shores of Lake Albert, which straddles the border of Uganda and the Democratic Republic of Congo, as well as in Kurdistan.
 The company is also active in Russia, Malta, Libya, Pakistan and Tanzania.

 Ownership

 In 2006 Micael Gulbenkian stepped down from his position as CEO and Chairman of Heritage Oil.
 He was replaced by Michael Hibberd, who was appointed as Chairman and Tony Buckingham, who was appointed as CEO.

 As of 31 December 2008, Tony Buckingham owned 33.1% of the company.
 In 2014, Heritage Oil was acquired for $1.6 billion by Energy Investment Global, a subsidiary of Al Mirqab Capital, a Qatari investment fund.
 Terms of the sale included Buckingham remaining as an advisor with a 20% holding for five years.

 In December 2017, Naeem-Atiq Sadiq was appointed as CEO of Heritage Oil.
 In 2018, Heritage Oil announced the appointment of Michele Faissola as executive director.